Indian man, father of 'world's largest family,' dies | DW | 14.06.2021

 The 76-year-old had 39 wives and 94 children.
 The head of a Christian sect that practices polygamy, he and his family lived in a four-story house with 100 rooms.

-Ziona Chana, reportedly the father of the biggest family on earth, died in the northeastern Indian state of Mizoram on Sunday at the age of 76, according to local media reports.
+Ziona Chana, reportedly the father of the biggest family on Earth, died in the northeastern Indian state of Mizoram on Sunday at the age of 76, according to media.

 Zoramthanga, Mizoram's single-named chief minister, expressed his condolences on Twitter, noting that Chana and his family had made their village one of the state's main tourist attractions.